nimblehq/our-team/join-us/openings/senior-software-developer.md

 of very diverse nature such as SAAS, social and eCommerce platforms.

-If you want to grow your skills as a developer, work following the best practices in the industry and have fun while doing so, Nimbl3 is the right place for you!
+If you want to grow your skills as a developer, work following the best practices in the industry and have fun while doing so, Nimble is the right place for you!

-To learn more about how we work, check our [Github](https://github.com/nimbl3/our-team/) and [Medium](https://medium.com/nimbl3) accounts.
-To view some of the application we have developed, check our [Dribbble](https://dribbble.com/nimbl3) and [Behance](https://www.behance.net/Nimbl3) accounts.
+To learn more about how we work, check our [Github](https://github.com/nimblehq/our-team/) and [Medium](https://medium.com/nimble) accounts.
+To view some of the application we have developed, check our [Dribbble](https://dribbble.com/nimblehq) and [Behance](https://www.behance.net/nimblehq) accounts.

 ## What you will do